-Always have designated "tour guides"; that is persons ready to guide any visitors who might happen by your site and show an interest in ham radio.
+Always have designated "tour guides", that is, persons ready to guide any visitors who might happen by your site and show an interest in ham radio.
 This is also a good way to drum up interest in a class.
 Not only is this a chance to show off your hobby in a favorable light, but it is also worth some bonus points!
 Set up a table with some handouts about ham radio, your club, Field Day, whatever.
 Type up a sheet that describes your club, the operation, and include a person to contact for more information.
 When giving a tour, make sure not to lapse into "ham speak": try to explain what people doing in easy-to-understand language.

 If the media comes by, make certain that something is going on.
-TV, radio and print journalists will be much more impressed to see antennas going up and people making contacts than they will by a group of guys sitting around drinking beer.
+TV, radio and print journalists will be much more impressed to see antennas going up and people making contacts than they will by a group of people sitting around drinking beer.
 Make sure you have someone designated to be the guide for any visiting news media or VIPs.

 Many clubs "turn out the operators" by combining Field Day with family activities, such as a picnic.
 Others send a mailing to all their area hams with a map to the FD site along with some information.
 Be creative!
-There are likely a number of hams in your community who'd love the chance to come and help out.
+There are always in your community who would love the chance to come and participate.
+Consider organizing volunteers who would pick up older hams who may not drive at night or might not have a ride.
+Telephone "lapsed" club members with a personal invitation.
 What ham can ignore a good covered dish supper?

 Give everyone something to do.
 Newer hams can do 2-meter talk-ins, help operate a GOTA station, or help assemble antennas - but also spend time with them, Elmering them through some on-the-air contacts at the main station..
-The more people are involved, the better time you'll have.
+The more people are involved, the better time you will all have.
 This is a great chance to give some of your newer hams some practical experience.
 Do what it takes to get the new hams ON THE AIR - after all, Field Day is a great opportunity for new hams to learn how to operate!